DoctorDalek1963/EPQ/Activity Log/Activity Log.md

 ### Wednesday 10th February 2021, 9:55 PM

 I read the first section of Chapter 1 of *Gender Trouble* by Judith Butler.
 It's incredibly dense and hard going, especially for someone who doesn't read much academia normally.
-She kept using words like *juridical* and *fictive*, which seemed unnecessarily opaque.
+They kept using words like *juridical* and *fictive*, which seemed unnecessarily opaque.
 Anyway, once I managed to parse it, the content was very interesting.

 Butler mainly talked about how the category of 'woman' is blurry and ill-defined.
 It is a category that claims to represent a group of people but necessarily fails at doing that properly, as all identity politics must.
 Humans cannot be easily sorted into neat little categories.
 Every individual is unique and has their own, unique identity.
 As such, no one category can accurately claim to represent any whole group of people.
 There were some allusions near the end of the section to the idea that the concept of 'woman' merely serves to reinforce binary, hegemonically masculine gender norms.

 There were some lovely ideas just in that first section and I'd love to see where Butler takes them.
-It's just a shame that I have to read practically every paragraph twice to understand what she's trying to say.
+It's just a shame that I have to read practically every paragraph twice to understand what they're trying to say.

 ### Friday 19th March 2021, 10:07 pm

 I took a break from my EPQ, mainly due to COVID-lockdown-induced sub-par mental health, but I'm back.

 I read chapter 1 section 2 of *Gender Trouble*, in which Butler talks about the blurriness of the concept of biological sex.
 It is ill-defined and hard to use for real things.
-It is "juridical", as she puts it.
+It is "juridical", as they put it.
 Sex is a legal construction used to constrain people in boxes and make them easier to manage.
 It is often described as binary but very rarely actually is.

 Butler suggests in this section that sex actually results from gender, not the other way around.
 Gender is socially constructed.
 It is also used, claims Butler, to establish a binary framing of sex as "prediscursive, prior to culture, \[and\] a politically neutral surface *on which* culture acts."
 From what I understand, Butler is claiming that sex, which is used as a basis for discrimination, is culturally derived from the socially constructed gender.

-That is an *incredibly* interesting view, and I'm really looking forward to seeing where she takes it.
+That is an *incredibly* interesting view, and I'm really looking forward to seeing where they take it.

 ### Tuesday 23rd March 2021, 10:42 pm